-Sometimes symptoms of hyponatremia in the elderly can be confused with those of age-related neurological conditions like dementia or Alzheimer's disease.
-Monitoring fluid intake and cognitive status can help determine whether hydration is to blame for chronic symptoms of low sodium in the elderly.
+Sometimes symptoms of hyponatremia in older adults can be confused with those of age-related neurological conditions like dementia or Alzheimer's disease.
+Monitoring fluid intake and cognitive status can help determine whether hydration is to blame for chronic symptoms of low sodium in older adults.

 In extreme cases, very low sodium levels can deplete your brain of electrolytes, which leads to brain swelling, seizures or coma, according to a January 2018 study in Kidney International Reports.
 This requires immediate medical attention to restore your fluid and electrolyte balance.